Flip Real Estate Contracts: A 7-Step Guide

 Step 5: Find a Buyer

-With the property under contract, your next step is to find a buyer.
+With the property under contract, your next step is to find an end buyer.
 This could be through networking with other investors, listing the property on investment forums, or through direct marketing.

 Step 6: Negotiate the Sale

-Work out the details with your buyer, ensuring the terms are clear and mutually beneficial.
+Work out the details with your end buyers, ensuring the terms are clear and mutually beneficial.
 Transparency here reduces the risk of last-minute fall-throughs.

 Step 7: Close the Deal